 We sat down and, ass crack sealed by a cushion, I relaxed a little.
 I poured another glass of wine and McMillan brought the starters around.
 “Dinner” was in the name of the event, so I’d come hungry.
 “The dinner is almost a secondary element,” said McMillan, disappointing me immensely right off the bat.
 Falafel, baked salmon, and various salads, heaped on sharing platters, were passed around from person to topless person, making the room look like a community production of Calendar Girls.

 We were sharing entertainment, too.
 Halfway through my pile of couscous music started to blare, and a dancer dressed in blue and a massive Viking-looking guy took the platform.
 This was Act One of a three-part performance spread over the evening.
-We were treated to the story of two lovers, Sky and David, one of whom is trapped in a coma by a jealous witch.
-By Act Three, Sky would awaken her love by sacrificing her magic.
+We were treated to the story of two lovers, Sally and Vince, one of whom is trapped in a coma by a jealous witch.
+By Act Three, Sally would awaken her love by sacrificing her magic.
 But at this point, they were dancing for each other around a pole and a pile of fur rugs.

 We were all handed stick-on body gems to protect our electric auras.
 I leant over to the guy next to me, who was nodding to the trip hop soundtrack.
 “Apparently Massive Attack is Banksy,” I informed him.
 He nodded harder, and replied: “I love Massive Attack.”
 A Stuff reporter with the same name as me also reviewed this event, but took a date with her.
 I wish I’d done the same.